arunperala/Newfashions/README.md

 - [License](#license)

 ## Introduction
-Sherwani Web Store is a modern and user-friendly web application designed to provide a seamless shopping experience for customers looking to buy traditional sherwanis online.
+Newfashions.in is a modern and user-friendly web application designed to provide a seamless shopping experience for customers looking to buy traditional sherwanis online.
 Our platform offers a wide range of high-quality sherwanis, catering to various occasions and tastes.

 ## Features
 - Browse through an extensive collection of sherwanis.